All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 "Don't worry about me."
 Mokuba smiled, "I don't think Ken and Jiro are coming back.
 Thanks for scaring them away."

-"I didn't really do anything.
-But they were being ridiculous."
+"I didn't do anything but they were being ridiculous."

-He noticed her checking her watch for the forth time.
+He noticed her check her watch for the forth time.
 "If you have to leave, go ahead.
 I've already caused you too much trouble today."

 She resisted and shook her head.
 "It's no trouble.
-Once you're late, there's no point in rushing because you'd still be late.
+Once you're late, there's no point in rushing.
 I came here to fill an order at a catering shop, I'll just say it took me longer than expected."

 Mokuba grinned, "My big brother reserved the See's Candy store for my birthday.
 He knows how much I love candy."